anuditverma/anuditverma.github.io/_posts/2017-07-07-update-zenfone2-laser-to-volte.md

 <center><img src="/img/zenfone_volte/zenfone_collage.jpg"></center>

+NOTE: __Test your phone with a 4G enabled network (SIM) to test VoLTE capabilities (for example I used Jio SIM to test VoLTE) and make sure VoLTE option is enabled in Network Settings.
+This will also help you see a small VoLTE icon in the status area.__

 I hope you have successfully installed the new update __UL-Z00L-WW-21.40.1220.2153-user.zip__ on your __ASUS Zenfone 2 Laser (ZE550KL)__ device, if not comment below your queries or questions, I will be glad to help you.

 <h3>Useful Links:</h3>